5 Reliable Online Shopping Alternatives to Amazon

 Amazon is the biggest player in the game of online retailers, but that doesn’t mean you have to use them.
 Whether you have reservations regarding Amazon’s ethical status or simply hold a personal grudge, you may find yourself in search of an alternative to the online giant.
 In that case, where can you go?

-You won’t find a site out there with the same level of breadth and coverage that Amazon has, but if you narrow your search parameters down to specific types of goods, you’ll find that there are a couple of online retailers that can put up a decent fight.
+You won’t find a site out there with the same level of breadth and coverage that Amazon has, especially with the addition of Amazon Prime Pantry .
+But if you narrow your search parameters down to specific types of goods, you’ll find that there are a couple of online retailers that can put up a decent fight.

 For General Shopping: Rakuten